-The meniscus is the shock absorber of the knee.
-Its crescentic shape, with a wider outer rim and a flattened inner rim, allows it to absorb the vertical forces going through the joint and channel them towards the outer rim, which thus takes most of the stress.
-At the far ends of each crescent are the two 'horns'.
+The menisci are the shock absorbers of the knee.
+Their crescentic shape, with a wider outer rim and a flattened inner rim, allow them to absorb the vertical forces going through the joint channelling the forces towards the outer edge where the fibre bundles are more tightly packed and which thus takes most of the stress.

 The knee meniscus: structure-function, pathophysiology, current repair techniques, and prospects for regeneration.
 Makris EA, Hadidi P and Athanasiou KA.
 Biomaterials.
 2011 Oct; 32(30): 7411–7431.

 The Basic Science of Human Knee Menisci - Structure, Composition, and Function.
 Fox AJS, Bedi A and Rodeo SA.
 Sports Health.
 2012 Jul; 4(4): 340–351.

 A Current Review of the Meniscus Imaging: Proposition of a Useful Tool for Its Radiologic Analysis.
 Lefevre N, Naouri JF, Herman S, Gerometta A, Klouche S and Bohu.
 Radiol Res Pract.
 2016; 2016: 8329296..